mosquito-cr/tui-visualizer/README.md

 ## Developing the visualizer

 A utility script is provided to enqueue and execute some jobs, which is convenient for working on the visualizer.
-Use `crystal run ambient_runner.cr` to run it.
+Use `crystal run interactive_runner.cr` to run it.